Learning to Execute Graph Algorithms Exactly with Graph Neural Networks: Related Work

 As illustrated in \Cref{fig:main_diagram}, our framework is initialized by training a set of shared local MLPs on the same data to exactly execute local instructions for every node.
 Note that all MLPs are trained on the same data.
 We then use these trained MLPs within a message passing architecture, which enables processing entire graphs using the same local rules.
 This local training and global inference perspective is conceptually related to classical label propagation and its connections to graph neural networks \cite{wang2020unifying, jia2020residual, huang2021combining}, which are more commonly studied in the context of node classification.

-Beyond exact learnability, \citet{wei2022statistically, malach2023auto} provide probabilistic guarantees for approximating Turing-computable functions.
+Beyond exact learnability, \citet{wei2022statistically, malach2024auto} provide probabilistic guarantees for approximating Turing-computable functions.
 However, these guarantees are non-exact and rely on distributional assumptions over training and test data.
 Such assumptions are natural when learning from input–output samples, but because we train directly on instructions, we avoid input distributions altogether.
-Furthermore, for graph algorithms, \citet{nerem2025graph} studies shortest-path learning with a specific GNN variant and shows that, with a handcrafted dataset, attaining the global optimum of a sparsity-regularized objective forces the model to approximate Bellman–Ford, enabling extrapolation to arbitrary graph sizes under a bound on the total edge-weight sum.
-However, they do not prove that standard gradient-based training reaches this optimum.
+Furthermore, for graph algorithms, \citet{nerem2025graph, garnier2025automated} study specific GNN variants trained on handcrafted datasets.
+They show that achieving sufficiently low error on a sparsity-regularized objective forces the learned GNN to implement the target algorithm and to extrapolate to arbitrarily large graphs under structural constraints (Bellman-Ford in \citet{nerem2025graph} and a finite-volume operator on PDE meshes in \citet{garnier2025automated}).
+However, these results do not guarantee that standard gradient-based training reaches this near-optimal regime.

 More broadly, other theoretical work studies neural-network computation by relating architectural expressive power to formal models of computation \cite{siegelmann1992computational, loukas2020what, perez2021attention, wei2022statistically, sanford2024transformers, de2025positional}.
 Closest to ours is \citet{loukas2020what}, which establishes an expressive-power equivalence between GNNs and the LOCAL model of distributed computing \cite{dana1980local, linial1992locality, naor1993can}.
 We discuss this connection in \Cref{sec:local_learn}.